2E0PGS/blog/_posts/2020-05-22-sftp-ssh-jail.md

 ## You should have the following folders

-adminuser is our root accounts folder.
-You may have something else there.
+`adminuser` is our admin level account home folder.
+You will probably have a different name for your admin/sudoers level account.
+This account was the first user we setup during OS installation.
+The user we are currently using to SSH in.

 ```
 ls -al /home
 total 16
 drwxr-xr-x  4 root      root      4096 Oct 28 10:23 .
 drwxr-xr-x 23 root      root      4096 Oct 28 10:22 ..